Think and Grow Rich. The Automatic Millionaire. The Simple Path to Wealth . . .

-And gaining financial security at work is often what separates the ingenious entrepreneurial ideas that go up in flames from the multi-million-dollar empires that become the legacies of our time.
+And gaining financial security by managing your business finances is often what separates ‘the ingenious entrepreneurial ideas that go up in flames’ from ‘the multi-million-dollar empires that become the legacies of our time’.

 So let’s dig in a bit here.
 How can you create more financial confidence in your business?

-I say “go back,” but in reality, many of my clients haven’t even scratched the surface of the basics.
+I say “get back to basics” but in reality, too few business owners even scratch the surface of the basics.

 But here’s the thing…

 If you want to make sound, growth-oriented business decisions, you need at least a baseline understanding of the way your finances work.

 How do you want to look at your finance balance sheets?

 So first, familiarize yourself with cash vs. accrual accounting…